 Condition number Condition Performance Indicator Related to previously raised condition?
-(Y/N/NA) 1 By the third audit the client shall provide evidence of how the precautionary approach is, or is not necessarily, being used with respect to the fisheries interaction with turtle species in the decision-making processes within the Canadian longline swordfish fishery.
+(Y/N/NA) 1 By the third audit the client shall provide evidence of how the precautionary approach is used in the decision-making processes within the Canadian longline swordfish fishery.
 3.2.2 Y 2 By the third annual audit the client shall provide evidence that the longline swordfish fishery management system is subject to regular internal and occasional external review.
 3.2.5 N